mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 The most complex function has a cyclomatic complexity value of 25 while the median is 2.

 **Three warnings**
+These are discussed in bugs

 - 1032	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (currentShip, players, playerShips, computerShips, gameBoards, currentPlayer)
 - 1071	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (players, playerShips, computerShips, gameBoards, currentPlayer, currentShip)
 - 1567	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (currentShip, players, playerShips, computerShips, gameBoards, currentPlayer, randomShip, clearShips)

+#### feedback-form.js

+**Metrics**
+There are 5 functions in this file.
+Function with the largest signature take 1 arguments, while the median is 0.
+Largest function has 6 statements in it, while the median is 2.
+The most complex function has a cyclomatic complexity value of 1 while the median is 1.

+**Three undefined variables**
+These variables are cutally definined in separate script files loaded in to the page
+- 13	emailjs
+- 16	emailjs
+- 21	err
+- 44	confirmNewGame

 ### Accessibility